Super Bowl LIV halftime show: Critical response

+Reviews

 The halftime show was critically acclaimed.
 Jon Pareles of The New York Times lauded the performance, calling it an improvement over the previous year's halftime.
 He called the show "a no-nonsense affirmation of Latin pride and cultural diversity in a political climate where immigrants and American Latinos have been widely demonized", called Shakira and Lopez "Latina superwomen, smiling pop conquistadoras backed by phalanxes of dancers", and calling the show "euphoria with a purpose".
 David Bauder of the Associated Press wrote Lopez and Shakira "infused the Super Bowl halftime show with an exuberance and joy that celebrated their Latina heritage".
 He also wrote, "Their breathless athleticism matched that of the football players waiting in the locker room" but called J Balvin's and Bad Bunny's guest appearances "superfluous".
 Greg Kot of the Chicago Tribune wrote, "Prince's 2007 Super Bowl performance is still king of halftime, but Shakira and J Lo were certainly the most undeniable performance since then".
 Bobby Olivier of NJ.com described the halftime show as "high-octane, relentless Latin pop fun", adding it was "a blazing performance that should challenge Lady Gaga and Beyoncé as some of the best halftime sets of the past decade or so".

 Chuck Arnold of the New York Post described the performance as "electric".
 Greg Evans of Deadline Hollywood wrote, "In a high-energy mix of music, dance and sequins, Lopez and Shakira (and several teams worth of back-up dancers) delivered a spectacle-style show [that is] not without its statements".
 Alex Suskind of Entertainment Weekly said the performance was "a punchy, political, and flat-out electric 14-minute performance that doubled as a salute to Latin culture and celebration of both stars' careers".
 Patrick Ryan of USA Today hailed the performance as "one of the best Super Bowl halftime shows in memory."
-The Hollywood Reporter called the show the most "lively, and smile inducing" halftime show.
+The Hollywood Reporter called the show the most "lively, and smile inducing" halftime show, while Rosemary Akpan, writing for The Grammys, called it "a celebration of Latin culture".